 This is common with stuffed animals, which can be mistaken for predators.
 Also, the color, reflection, or smell may disturb the parrot, so it may hiss at the toy to defend itself or show discomfort.

 7/ Dislikes The Food

-Parrots are picky eaters, so your parrot may hiss at you if it’s not in the mood for a certain pellet, seed, fruit, or vegetable you’ve put in its food bowl.
-If the parrot’s spoiled, this is more likely.
+Parrots are picky eaters, so they may hiss at you if they’re disinterested in a certain pellet, seed, fruit, or vegetable you’ve put in their food bowl.
+If a parrot’s spoiled, this is more likely.